 Thus, ADAS can be used not only for enhancing road safety and avoiding traffic accidents but also as means of developing a better driver control by analyzing types and frequency of violations made by a particular driver.

-By receiving extensive information on each driver violations, companies will be able to сonsistently work towards improving their employees driving behaviour and will get a more accurate assessment tool.
+By receiving extensive information on each driver violations, companies will be able to consistently work towards improving their employees driving behavior and will get a more accurate assessment tool.
 Besides, the information can be used to organize certifications and retrainings.

 Insurance companies can also apply a differential approach to calculating insurance premiums based on automatic analysis of their clients’ driving skills.